RHIT-CSSE/csse332/Homework/SemaphoreLab/README.md

     average cost of living for various locations.
 Our goal is to sort these values in increasing order.

-3. Use a loop to create n parallel threads (a thread fan similar to the process fan from lab3), distributing the number of values evenly across each thread.
+3. Use a loop to create n parallel threads, distributing the number of values evenly across each thread.
 You can either distribute the values to each thread in the loop that reads in the file, or read the entire file first and then distribute the values to each thread after the read.

     Note: n is used in the code we provided, however you must create storage space for n and set it to the number of threads.